Royal Tongan Airlines

-Royal Tongan Airlines was the national airline of Tonga until liquidation in 2004.
+Royal Tongan Airlines was the national airline of Tonga operated from 1985 until liquidation in 2004.
 It was a government agency and operated interisland services and international routes.

 History

 Formative years

 In 1983 a feasibility study was undertaken by All Nippon Airways to investigate the setting up of a Tongan airline.
 It was planned for Friendly Island Airways to begin operations in October 1984, with technical and managerial assistance provided by the Japanese airline, and for the airline to operate a surplus ANA Boeing 737-200.
 The plan was dropped in favour of Tongan participation in Air Nauru, which was expected to take delivery of a third Fokker F28 and was also expected to extend the Nauru-Apia route to Tonga.
 At the time, flights between Apia and Tonga were operated exclusively by Polynesian Airlines.